wso2/docs-ei/en/streaming-integrator/docs/admin/editing-a-Business-Template.md

 # Editing a Business Template

-WSO2 SP allows you to make edits to a business template that you have already created and saved.
+WSO2 SI allows you to make edits to a business template that you have already created and saved.
 To edit a template via the Template Editor tool, follow the steps below.

-1. Start the WSO2 editor profile by issuing one of the following commands.
+1. Start the WSO2 SI Tooling profile by issuing one of the following commands.
-    -   For Windows: `            editor.bat           `
+    -   For Windows: `            tooling.bat           `
-    -   For Linux: ./ `            editor.sh           `
+    -   For Linux: ./ `            tooling.sh           `
 2. Access the Template Editor via the URL that appears for it in the start up logs as shown in the example below.
     ![](attachments/112390790/112390794.png)